Google File Stream

 - Drive File Stream is now installed and running.

-If you are currently running the Google Drive or Backup and Sync app you will shortly receive the following message:
+If you are currently running the Backup and Sync app, you may receive the following message:

 - Right-click the file or folder you want to save offline.